 ARTICLE 3 CONSTRUCTION MANAGER’S RESPONSIBILITIES

 The Construction Manager’s Preconstruction Phase responsibilities are set forth in Sections 3.1 and 3.2, and in the applicable provisions of A201-2017 referenced in Section 2.3.1.
 The Construction Manager’s Construction Phase responsibilities are set forth in Section 3.3.
-The Owner and Construction Manager may agree, in consultation with the Architect, for the Construction Phase to commence prior to completion of the Preconstruction Phase, in which case, both phases will proceed concurrently.
+The Owner and Construction Manager may agree for the Construction Phase to commence prior to completion of the Preconstruction Phase, in which case, both phases will proceed concurrently.
 The Construction Manager shall identify a representative authorized to act on behalf of the Construction Manager with respect to the Project.

 § 3.1 Preconstruction Phase